metaparticle-io/sync/dotnet/README.md

-# Examples MetaParticle Sync library for Javascript
+# Examples MetaParticle Sync library for Dotnet Core

-Metaparticle/Sync for Javascript is a library that implements distributed synchronization for cloud-native applications using a container side-car and Kubernetes primitives.
+Metaparticle/Sync for Dotnet Core is a library that implements distributed synchronization for cloud-native applications using a container side-car and Kubernetes primitives.

-Metaparticle/Sync for Javascript can be used for [locking](#locking-example) or for [leader election](#election-example)
+Metaparticle/Sync for Dotnet Core can be used for [locking](#locking-example) or for [leader election](#election-example)

 ## Adding the Library
-To add the `@metaparticle/sync` library to your code you need to do two things:
+To add the `Metaparticle.Sync` library to your code you need to do two things:

-   * Import the library, this is commonly done with: `var mp = require('@metaparticle/sync');`
+   * Import the library, this is commonly done with: `using Metaparticle.Sync`
    * Run the `elector` side-car container.
 This is typically done via a Kubernetes Deployment (see examples below)

 ## Locking Example